FontBureau/Opentype-1.8-Axis-Proposal/README.md

 # Font Bureau OpenType 1.8 Variations Axes Proposals

-This guide will be presented to the OpenType Variations working group.

 Our goal is to reveal how our useful variations fonts are built from axes that enable optical sizes, variation through time and motion, and multi-script integration (Latin/CJK/Arabic/Hebrew.)

+This guide will be presented to the OpenType Variations working group and publicly during Summer 2017.

 ### 1. Latin Axes (11)